• Skip to primary navigation

 Remember that although divergence may look good in a few well-chosen examples, you need to have a complete, well-tested trading strategy in order to have long-term success with RSI divergence.

-This starts with creating a trading plan and backtesting your plan.
 Then if your strategy passes those tests, you can move into beta testing…and if that works out, then to live trading.

 Take the time to go through this process.